Edward John Granet: Early life and career

 Granet was born in August 1858 and was the son of William Augustus Granet of Genoa, Kingdom of Sardinia.
 His brother Sir Guy Granet was a barrister and high ranking railway administrator.
 Granet was educated at Eton College before joining the British Army's Royal Artillery as a lieutenant in 1878.
 He served in the Second Anglo-Afghan War between 1879 and 1880 and in the 1884 Nile Expedition.
 He married Evelyn Pulchérie Chapman (1864–1933) in 1885.
 Granet was promoted to captain on 29 July 1886.
 He was seconded from his regiment to the general staff on 1 January 1892, returning on 31 October 1895.
 Granet was appointed brigade major of the Royal Artillery's Southern district on 18 August 1896 and received promotion to the substantive rank of major on 7 September of that year.
 Granet was promoted to the brevet rank of lieutenant-colonel on 29 November 1900.

 Granet served in the Second Boer War and was mentioned in dispatches on 2 April 1901 by British commander, Lord Roberts.
 He was appointed Deputy Assistant Adjutant General (DAAG) for intelligence on 28 April 1901 and held that position until 1902.
 He was in London for the Coronation of King Edward VII and Queen Alexandra on 9 August 1902 and formed part of the King's procession.
 Granet served with the Army headquarters from 1902 as DAAG and received promotion to the substantive rank of lieutenant-colonel on 9 December 1903.
 He was promoted to the brevet rank of colonel on 31 July 1904 and returned to the Royal Artillery on 2 April 1905.
 Granet returned to Army headquarters on 17 November 1906 when he was appointed Assistant Director Remounts (i.e. the supply of horses) and promoted to the substantive rank of colonel.
 He remained in this role until 17 November 1910 when he was placed on half-pay.
-Granet was appointed military attaché to the British Embassy in Rome and Berne on 23 February 1911.
+Granet was appointed military attaché to the British Embassy in Rome and Bern on 23 February 1911.
 He was appointed a companion of the Order of the Bath on 19 June 1911 in the Coronation Honours.